anjanasaravanan/openCAL/docs/source/mechanical.rst

 Frame
 #####
-The frame is constructed out of 80/20 extrusion T-slot structural framing and held together with T-nuts, joining plates and brackets.
+The frame is constructed out of 80/20 aluminum extrusion (20mm T-slot structural framing) and held together with T-nuts, joining plates and brackets.
+This is a cheap option which also lends itself well to adjustability.

 Optics
 ######